 The mediolateral oblique (MLO) view is one of the two standard mammographic views, alongside the craniocaudal (CC) view.

-It is the most important projection as it allows to depict most breast tissue.
+It is the most important projection as it allows depiction of most breast tissue.

 The mediolateral (ML) view is a supplementary mammographic view and shows less breast tissue and pectoral muscle than the mediolateral oblique view (MLO view).